tterb/tterb.github.io/_posts/2018-07-21-testing-python.md

 ---
 priority: 0.6
-title: Python Testing
+title: Testing Python
-description: Introduction to Python testing
+description: Introduction to python testing with pytest
 keywords: ""
-date: 2018-02-09
+date: 2018-07-21
 categories: blog
-options: halfhead, update, closer
+options:
 image: python-testing.jpg
 tags:
   - python
   - testing
 ---

 # Why?

-Although I've become accustomed to writing bash scripts to automate the testing of my command-line applications, upon being introduced to Ruby testing while reading Michael Hartl's [The Ruby on Rails Tutorial](https://www.railstutorial.org/book), I was surprised by how much easier debugging is when you're able to write tests for each component of the program, rather than just the input/output.
-So given my proclivity for Python, I instantly began to wonder about the process of implementing similar tests in Python.
+Though I've become accustomed to writing bash scripts to automate the testing of my command-line applications, upon being introduced to Ruby testing while reading Michael Hartl's [The Ruby on Rails Tutorial](https://www.railstutorial.org/book), I was surprised by how much easier debugging is when you're able to write tests for each component of the program, rather than just the input/output of my bash scripts.
+So given my proclivity for Python, I instantly became curious about the process of implementing similar tests in Python.

 # Okay, How?